TAN-OpenLab/FTCF-NET/README.md

 ## Pre-Trained Weights for FTCF-Net

 Our FTCF-Net achieves 98.50%, 99.50%, 98.00% and 100.00% accuracy on RLVS, Hockey Fight, Violent Flow and Movies Fight datasets respectively.
-The model parameters with the best results can be obtained through the following links.(http://mirror.neu.edu.cn/tanOpenLab/)
+The model parameters with the best results can be obtained through the following links.(http://mirror.×××××.edu.cn/tanOpenLab/   ***WILL OPEN AFTER REVIEW)

-**Related code of this version is designed by Peng-fei Wang under supervision of Prof. Zhenhua Tan.**
+**Related code of this version is designed by anonymity-1, anonymity-2.**